No one is born with perfect teeth. Movie star smiles are built through multiple mouth reconstruction procedures by trained professionals.

 When a tooth has a bad infection, a root canal may be required to fix the problem.
 Damaged teeth often require root canals, and getting this procedure done can protect your mouth from further problems.
 Root canals are an alternative to tooth extraction, and they can save your existing tooth.

 Some of your teeth may require removal or more intensive procedures like a root canal.
 But some of your healthy teeth may just need a little cosmetic help.
-Dental bonding repairs broken teeth as well as correcting the color, filling gaps, and ensuring that all of your teeth are the same length.
+Dental bonding repairs broken teeth, corrects their color, fills small gaps around teeth, and ensures that all of your teeth are the same length.

 Dental veneers are becoming a very popular option when creating a treatment plan for a healthy, beautiful smile.
 A veneer is a thin layer that is applied to the tooth.
-This treatment option protects your smile from damage as well as improving the shape and color of your teeth.
+This treatment option protects your smile from damage and improves the shape and color of your teeth.

-Teeth whitening might be a good procedure for you if you already have healthy and even-looking teeth; or it can be a great way to finish up a full mouth reconstruction.
+Teeth whitening might be a good procedure for you if you already have healthy and even-looking teeth, or it can be a great way to finish up a full mouth reconstruction.
 After you’ve repaired all your teeth, we can whiten your whole smile for a uniform glow.
+We offer whitening treatments from two major brands: KöR and Opalescence.
+Both are fantastic brands with different pros and cons.

 What To Expect From Dental Restoration Procedures